anigemon/edp/aboutyou.md

 				<header class="major">
 					<h3>Public Sector</h3>
 				</header>
 				<p> As the intensity and urgency of current challenges faced by billions of people increases, the seismic changes in technology bring expectations of our communities to never before seen heights.
-With our assistance, you will be able to assess the impact of your projects, current or planned funding transfers to CSOs, get recommendations on efficient and effective implementation of your objectives, and bridging the existing gap between the non-governmental organizations, the public sector, the private sector, and community.</p>
+With our assistance, you will be able to assess the impact of your projects, current or planned funding transfers to CSOs, get recommendations on efficient and effective implementation of your objectives.</p>
 				<ul class="actions">
 					<li><a href="public.html" class="button">Learn more</a></li>
 				</ul>